World Ballet Series

 World Ballet Series is a ballet program of the World Ballet Company, a touring ballet company, based in Los Angeles.

 History

 The World Ballet Series was created as a part of the World Ballet Company, and founded in 2015 by Sasha Gorskaya and Gulya Hartwick.

 World Ballet Series' roster includes professional dancers from more than ten countries around the world, including Japan, Germany, United Kingdom, Russia, Ukraine, Belarus, Kyrgyzstan, Poland, South Korea, Armenia, and Slovenia.
 World Ballet Series includes three original ballet productions based on the classic story and presents it across the United States.
 The shows are produced by Gorskaya-Hartwick Productions, which is led by Sasha Gorskaya and Gulya Hartwick.

-For the 2023-24 tour, Wallet Ballet Series presented a repertoire consisting of Swan Lake, The Nutcracker, and Cinderella.
+For the 2023-24 tour, the World Ballet Series presented a repertoire consisting of Swan Lake, The Nutcracker, and Cinderella.

 Over the years, the World Ballet Series has visited over 280 cities, reaching an audience of more than 250,000 people.